szagoruyko/loadcaffe/README.md

 There is no Caffe dependency, only protobuf has to be installed.

 Work in progress!
-For now only imagenet with cuda-convnet2 tested.
-To load it do:
+To load a network do:

 ```lua
 require 'loadcaffe'